AzareelJames/EngineScript/README.md

     This programming lanugage is on strict mode.

     main() function always execute after the code.

+    If you wanna check for updates, use this:

+    getExtension("sys");

+    sys.checkForUpdates(); // This will check for updates, if update was found, replace the core with the new one.
 # Preview lessons

 # term object